-MATH 2365 (3 CREDITS) (4:0:2) Mathematical Modelling
+MATH 2365 (3 CREDITS) (4:0:0) Mathematical Modelling

-In this course, students will be exposed to a survey of mathematical techniques used to model real world problems.
-Topics include finite difference equations, applications of calculus and optimization, discretetime dynamical systems, differential equations, and Monte Carlo simulations.
-Examples will be drawn from several areas including biology, economics, medicine, physics, and chemistry.
-The students will make use of Computer Algebra Systems such as MATLAB, MAPLE, or high level programming languages to implement models and to run simulations.
+In this course, students are exposed to a survey of mathematical techniques used to model real-world problems.
+Students learn about finite difference equations, curve fitting and least-squares regression, applications of calculus, applied matrix algebra, discrete-time dynamical systems, differential equations, and Monte Carlo simulations.
+Examples are drawn from several areas including biology, economics, medicine, physics, chemistry, data sciences, engineering, and other areas.
+The students make use of computer programs, such as MATLAB, OCTAVE, or PYTHON, to implement models and run simulations.

-Prerequisite(s): A minimum "C-" grade in one of the following: MATH 1271, 1273, 1274, or 1275; and MATH 1252 or 2362 (MATH 1252 or 2362 may be taken concurrently).
+Prerequisite(s): A minimum "C-" grade in one of the following: MATH 1271, 1273, 1274, or 1275.
 Prerequisites are valid for only three years.